oimodeler/oimodeler/docs/source/models.rst

-Now, let's start with our first interpolator: A Gaussian in wavelength (also available for time).
+Now, let's start with our first interpolator: A Gaussian in wavelength (also available in time).
 It can be used to model spectral features like atomic lines or molecular bands in emission or absorption.

 It has 4 parameters :